Applying for your visa

 Please be aware that if your flight is transiting via an EU country, you may need to apply for a Schengen visa before travelling.
 Please check whether this requirement will apply to you before making your travel plans.

-Please visit our Student Hub for all the information you need on immigration matters.
+Please visit the Gov UK website for all the information you need on immigration matters.

 Step-by-step guides to your visa application

-We’ve put together step-by-step advice guides on our Student Hub to help you make a successful visa application, whether you’re:
+You can find detailed advice about how to make a successful visa application, whether you’re:

-• looking for information on short-term Student visas (for courses less than six months)
+- looking for information on short-term Student visas (for semester-long exchanges less than six months)

-• looking for information on visitor visas (for graduation).
+- looking for information on visitor visas (parent visa for graduation).

 Making a successful visa application